 We have experienced rapid revenue growth in recent periods.
-Our annual revenue grew 23%, 25%, and 32% in the years ended March 31, 2024, 2023, and 2022, respectively, compared to the prior year.
+Our annual revenue grew 19%, 23%, and 25% in the years ended March 31, 2025, 2024, and 2023, respectively, compared to the prior year.
 This revenue growth may not be indicative of our future revenue growth, and we may not be able to sustain revenue growth consistent with recent history, or at all.
 We believe our ability to continue to increase our revenue depends on several factors, including, but not limited to:

-- our ability to attract new customers and retain and increase sales to existing customers; - our ability to continue to expand customer adoption and usage of our Dynatrace platform; - our ability to develop our existing platform, introduce new solutions, and enhance and improve existing solutions on our platform; - continued growth of cloud-based services and solutions; - our ability to continue to develop offerings and solutions that our customers prefer over those of our competitors; - our ability to hire and retain sufficient numbers of sales and marketing, research and development, and general and administrative personnel; and - our ability to expand into new geographies and markets, including the business intelligence, data analytics, and application security markets, and expand our global operations.
+- our ability to attract new customers and retain and increase sales to existing customers; - our ability to continue to expand customer adoption and usage of our Dynatrace platform; - our ability to develop our existing platform, introduce new solutions, and enhance and improve existing solutions on our platform; - continued growth of cloud-based services and solutions; - our ability to continue to develop offerings and solutions that our customers prefer over those of our competitors; - our ability to hire and retain sufficient numbers of sales and marketing, research and development, and general and administrative personnel; and - our ability to expand into new geographies and markets, including the application security and logs markets, and expand our global operations.